codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Don-t-abuse-them--I--15f2.md

 </ul>
 ```

-Try to use html elements which have meaning whenever possible.
+Try to use HTML elements which have meaning whenever possible.

 {Check It!|assessment}(test-2960585299)